 State's office.
 For

-Department of Labor to be certain withholdings are reported
+Department of Labor may need to be contacted to be certain withholdings are reported

-change (amend) a business name, either because you are closing the
+To cancel or change (amend) a business name, either

-business name, you may need to have your attorney create new operating
+business name may need to have an attorney amend their operating

 "Changing the Name, Address,

 Ownership, or Registered Agent " for more information about changing the name of a corporation.